Fighter aircraft: Piston engine fighters

-1914-1918: World War I
+1914–1918: World War I

 The word "fighter" was first used to describe a two-seat aircraft carrying a machine gun (mounted on a pedestal) and its operator as well as the pilot.
 Although the term was coined in the United Kingdom, the first examples were the French Voisin pushers beginning in 1910, and a Voisin III would be the first to shoot down another aircraft, on 5 October 1914.

 However at the outbreak of World War I, front-line aircraft were mostly unarmed and used almost exclusively for reconnaissance.
 On 15 August 1914, Miodrag Tomić encountered an enemy airplane while on a reconnaissance flight over Austria-Hungary which fired at his aircraft with a revolver, so Tomić fired back.
 It was believed to be the first exchange of fire between aircraft.
 Within weeks, all Serbian and Austro-Hungarian aircraft were armed.

 Another type of military aircraft formed the basis for an effective "fighter" in the modern sense of the word.
 It was based on small fast aircraft developed before the war for air racing such with the Gordon Bennett Cup and Schneider Trophy.
 The military scout airplane was not expected to carry serious armament, but rather to rely on speed to "scout" a location, and return quickly to report, making it a flying horse.
 British scout aircraft, in this sense, included the Sopwith Tabloid and Bristol Scout.
 The French and the Germans didn't have an equivalent as they used two seaters for reconnaissance, such as the Morane-Saulnier L, but would later modify pre-war racing aircraft into armed single seaters.
 It was quickly found that these were of little use since the pilot couldn't record what he saw while also flying, while military leaders usually ignored what the pilots reported.

 Attempts were made with handheld weapons such as pistols and rifles and even light machine guns, but these were ineffective and cumbersome.
 The next advance came with the fixed forward-firing machine gun, so that the pilot pointed the entire aircraft at the target and fired the gun, instead of relying on a second gunner.
-Roland Garros (aviator) bolted metal deflector plates to the propeller so that it would not shoot itself out of the sky and a number of Morane-Saulnier Ns were modified.
+Roland Garros bolted metal deflector plates to the propeller so that it would not shoot itself out of the sky and a number of Morane-Saulnier Ns were modified.
 The technique proved effective, however the deflected bullets were still highly dangerous.